bharatk21k/lesscode-iac/README.md

     # zone id of the hosted domain in route 53
     zoneid = var.zoneid

-    # aws region, in whihc this cluster will be created. e.g. "us-west-1"
+    # aws region, in which this cluster will be created. e.g. "us-west-1"
     region = var.cert_region

     # development environment .e.g dev, stage, prod etc